jamenne/WindingControl/README.txt

 * 'Load' will load a selected images and display it
 * 'Save' will save the displayed image to hard drive
 * 'Quit' determines the application
+* Camera setting handling available
-* Classification of incoming images coming soon..
+* Classification of incoming images working
-* Camera setting handling coming soon...
+* 'Load' will prompt you to select a model for classification and load it
+* 'Start' will start the classification of images
+* 'Stop' will abort the classification of images